Peercoin Price Tops $0.25 on Top Exchanges (PPC)

-Peercoin (CURRENCY:PPC) traded 4.1% lower against the U.S. dollar during the 24-hour period ending at 23:00 PM ET on September 20th.
-One Peercoin coin can currently be purchased for $0.25 or 0.00002265 BTC on cryptocurrency exchanges.
-Over the last seven days, Peercoin has traded 1% lower against the U.S. dollar.
-Peercoin has a total market cap of $6.57 million and $44,378.00 worth of Peercoin was traded on exchanges in the last 24 hours.
+Peercoin (CURRENCY:PPC) traded 7.8% higher against the dollar during the 1 day period ending at 14:00 PM ET on September 25th.
+One Peercoin coin can now be bought for $0.25 or 0.00002357 BTC on popular cryptocurrency exchanges.
+Peercoin has a total market cap of $6.69 million and $32,131.00 worth of Peercoin was traded on exchanges in the last day.
+During the last week, Peercoin has traded 1.1% lower against the dollar.

 - Oasis City (OSC) traded flat against the dollar and now trades at $0.0514 or 0.00000627 BTC.